ycm-core/YouCompleteMe/README.md

 Here are the various pieces of the diagnostic UI:

-- Icons in the Vim gutter on lines that have a diagnostic.
+- Icons show up in the Vim gutter on lines that have a diagnostic.
 - Regions of text related to diagnostics are highlighted (by default, a red wawy underline in `gvim` and a red background in `vim`).
 - Moving the cursor to a line with a diagnostic echoes the diagnostic text.